jimdavis1/Viral_Annotation/README.md

 ## Get Transcript Edited Features
 Transcript editing is a phenomenon that occurs in the phosphoproteins of the Paramyxoviridae and the glycoproteins of the Filoviridae.
 It occurs when the RNA-Dependent RNA polymerase encounters a region of low complexity and pauses.
 The pause allows for the insertion of one or more new nucleotides into the transcript, which causes a frame shift.
 Thus, the amino acid sequence is not a direct translation of what is encoded in the genome.
 We solve this problem by hand-curating a set of transcripts in their post-editing state.
+These are found in the `Transcript-Editing` directory.
 We then BLAST these against the the contig, and for BLASTn matches with high enough scores, the alignment gap is filled in using the nucleotide sequence of closest curated transcript.
 Currently in order to do this, the following strict BLASTn criteria must be met: <br>

 1. The match must have >= 95% nucleotide identity
 2. The match must have >= 95% query coverage